Millennium Development and Sustainable Development Goals | New Topic

 - Environmental Protection Act (1986), National Action Plan on Climate Change, International agreements/efforts -Montreal Protocol, Rio Summit, Convention on Biodiversity, Kyoto Protocol, Paris Agreement, International Solar Alliance.

-- MCQ Based on People, Development and Environment(Coming Soon)
+- MCQ Based on People, Development and Environment(Check MCQ Section)

 To understand this topic we must first understand what Sustainable Development is?
 Sustainable Development is the development which meets the needs of the present without disturbing the future generations to meet their own needs.
 It is based on the three pillars of sustainability: economic, environmental and social sustainability.